anpom21/Anomaly_Detection/UR_Sim_Docker/Guides/RTDE Markdown files/UR_RTDE_Connection_Guide.md

 ---

-## 2. Check the Connection of Your PC (Ubuntu)
+## 2. Check the Connection of Your PC

 Run the following command to check your network interfaces:
+### Ubuntu
 ```bash
 ip a
 ```

 Look for your **Ethernet connection**.
 It may look something like this:
 ![alt text](image-2.png)